 October 1, 2019: PMES and co-sponsor Jewish Voice for Peace-Central New Jersey kicked off the new year with a reception and screening of the acclaimed film The Wanted 18 at the UU Congregation of Princeton.
 Free and open to the public.

-Through a clever mix of stop-motion animation and interviews, The Wanted 18 recreates an astonishing true story: the Israeli army’s pursuit of 18 cows, whose independent milk production was declared a “threat to the national security of the state of Israel.”
+Through a clever mix of stop-motion animation and interviews, The Wanted 18 recreates an astonishing true story: the Israeli army’s pursuit of 18 cows, whose independent milk production by the townspeople of Beit Sahour was declared a “threat to the national security of the state of Israel.”